AutoJenny/blog/docs/page-reference/planning/topic-allocation.md

-# Topic Allocation Page - Technical Documentation
+# Section Ideas Page - Technical Documentation

+> **Note**: This page was previously called "Topic Allocation" but has been renamed to "Section Ideas" for clarity.
+Despite the old name, this page actually **generates new section-specific topics** rather than allocating existing ones.

 ## Overview